Lee Marrs: Underground comics

 Marrs was a frequent contributor to underground comix and one of the "founding mommies" of the Wimmen's Comix collective.
 In the first issue of Wimmen's Comix (1972), Marrs' "All in a Day's Work" epitomizes how a woman's only leverage in a male-dominated society is to utilize her body to negotiate politics.
 Marrs' comic emphasizes the idea that equality for all women is equality not only of entrance but equality of execution.
 The last section of Marrs' comic "positions the naked female body as a panel divider, [and] viscerally connects the female body to the comics form."

 Marrs provided stories for the underground titles Wet Satin, Manhunt, El Perfecto, and Gates of Heaven.
 Her parodies often substituted lesbians in place of heterosexual figures, as in feature strips in the long-running Gay Comix.
 Her story, "My Deadly Darling Dyke," published in Gay Comix #3 (Dec.
 1982) is a popular and outspoken interdisciplinary crossover between queer identity and a cheeky parody of gothic melodrama.

 As one of Mike Friedrich's Star Reach regulars, she expanded her writing and art style to include serious fantasy fiction in Stark's Quest (1977–1979), a study of ESP, politics, and social engineering.
 From this body of work, "Waters of Requital" (1977) is especially powerful.
 She created short futuristic graphic tales for Heavy Metal magazine, Epic Illustrated, and Imagine magazine.

+Her work with Mike Friedrich evolved into a life partnership, and he has become her spouse.